 The Food and Beverage Outlets …

 Radius – the all-day-dining restaurant at Cape Dara.
-A full restaurant review is coming.
+Click HERE for a complete review of Radius.

 Ming Xing – the Chinese restaurant serving modern Cantonese cuisine and dim sum.
-A full restaurant review is coming.
+Click HERE for a complete review of Ming Xing.

 Mellow – a cafe and bakery, Mellow serves breads and pastries ranging from quiches to cookies to cakes as well as coffee, tea, and juice.
 Food and beverage can be consumed on site or taken away.

 Sphere – the hotel’s lobby lounge, Sphere serves signature cocktails to the tune of soft music throughout the evening.
 I LOVED the mojitos!
 It is open from 5 pm to 2 am.

 Walala – a beach bar, Walala serves cocktails, non-alcoholic beverages, and lights meals.
 It is open from 10 am to 7 pm.
 The perfect spot to watch the sun set into the Andaman Sea?

 Twinkle Bar – food and beverage can be ordered from Twinkle and consumed in the shade of an umbrella by one of the hotel’s two swimming pools.
 It is open from 10 am until 12 midnight.